A Kayaking Trip – San Josef Bay to Port Hardy

 Lunch stop before Jepther Point

 Our time on Vancouver Island and Cape Scott Provincial Park was now over.
-After lunch, we began the 1 1/2 nm crossing of Goletas Channel, heading over to Hope Island.
+After lunch, we began the 1 1/2 nm crossing of Goletas Channel, heading to Hope Island.
 We worked our way along the Hope Island shoreline and turned up into Bate Passage.
 Our next campsite would be on Vansittart Island, about 12 nm from our start at Cape Sutil.
 A couple of humpbacks were circulating through Bate Passage and Shadwell Passage in their search for food, but they never got very close, we usually only heard or saw the tell tale blow spouts.

 Crossing Goletas Channel